xcart/xcart-docs/_pages/kb_en/modules/canada_post/configuring_the_canada_post_module.md

     Thw _Deliver to Post Office_ option is available only with Xpresspost and Expedited Parcel Services.
     {% endnote %}

-* **Maximum Post Offices that will be displayed**: Specify the maximum number of post offices that should be displayed for selection to a buyer who chose to use the "Deliver to Post Office" option.
+* **Maximum Post Offices that Will Be Displayed**: Specify the maximum number of post offices that should be displayed for selection to a buyer who chose to use the "Deliver to Post Office" option.

 ![settings-5.png]({{site.baseurl}}/attachments/ref_XsHLxUwv/settings-5.png)

-## Parcel characteristics
+## Parcel Characteristics

 The settings in this section allow you to specify the typical characteristics of a parcel that will be sent from your store via Canada Post.
 The characteristics specified here will be used as the default values for configuring shipments; if necessary, you will be able to edit these values for specific shipments.